An innovative and highly commercial Dutch company has produced a highly versatile machine for rail maintenance contractors.

 The company VHS, short for Vissers Heftruck Services, has introduced a specially designed version of the Manitou MRT 1742, 360 degree telescopic handler for a Dutch rail maintenance contractor which they have christened the ManiRail.
-Vissers are primarily a Manitou dealer for a part of Holland, based in Bladel but have also built up a solid reputation for producing customised versions of Manitou products.
+Vissers are primarily a Manitou dealer in the Netherlands, based in Bladel but has also built up a solid reputation for producing customised versions of Manitou products.

 The MRT unit has been modified to work as a normal telehandler for duties around a rail depot and for road travel, while also having the capability to carry out a wide range of duties on rails or simply to use the rail tracks to reach a part of the network not accessible by road.